-The VLAN Basic Information page displays basic information on the VLAN type supported by the switch.
+The VLAN Basic Information Page displays basic information on the VLAN type supported by the switch.

-- VLAN ID Displays the VLAN ID. - Name Displays the user-defined VLAN name. - Type Displays the VLAN type.
-The possible field values are: - Dynamic The VLAN was dynamically created through GARP. - Static The VLAN is user-defined. - Default The VLAN is the default VLAN. - Authentication Indicates whether unauthorized users can access a Guest VLAN.
-The possible field values are: - Enabled Enables unauthorized users to use the Guest VLAN. - Disabled Disables unauthorized users from using the Guest VLAN. - Remove Removes VLANs.
+• VLAN ID - Displays the VLAN ID.

+- Name Displays the user-defined VLAN name. - Type Displays the VLAN type.
+The possible field values are: - Dynamic The VLAN was dynamically created through GARP. - Static The VLAN is user-defined. - Default The VLAN is the default VLAN. - Authentication Indicates whether authorization is required in order to access the VLAN.
+The possible field values are: - Enabled Requires authorization in order to access the VLAN. - Guest Enables unauthorized users to use the Guest VLAN. - Disabled Disables unauthorized users from using the Guest VLAN. - Remove Removes VLANs.
 The possible field values are: - Checked Removes the selected VLAN. - Unchecked Maintains VLANs.